ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 - **Single sign-on (SSO)** - The landing page is required to have multi-tenant single sign-on (SSO) integration with Microsoft Entra ID (formerly Azure Active Directory) for customer authentication.
 The user authentication used by the SaaS solution can be anything.

-- **API integration** - The offer should have API integration with the Azure Marketplace for transacting the offer.
-The API integration is used to manage the offer lifecycle, including the customer's purchase, subscription, and billing.
-Marketplace fulfillment APIs and the Billing APIs are used to manage the offer lifecycle and billing, respectively.
+- **API integration** - The offer should have the Marketplace fulfillment APIs and the Billing APIs to manage the offer lifecycle and billing, respectively.

 However, to make this easier, you can refer to the [SaaS Accelerator on GitHub](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator).
 SaaS Accelerator is a reference implementation that provides a set of reusable components and best practices for building a SaaS solution that can be transacted through the Azure Marketplace.
 It encompasses all the technical requirements to publish a transactable SaaS offer in the Azure Marketplace.